 Personal account

-For ESGE Days 2026 five formats of submission are possible:- Abstract (text only)
+For ESGE Days 2026 five formats of submission are possible:

 For the submission of late breaking abstracts, the following submission formats are available: